 WHO WE ARE

-A 2017 ETH Board national Data Science initiative resulted in the creation of a unique joint venture between EPFL and ETH Zurich: the Swiss Data Science Center.
+In 2017, a national Data Science initiative from the ETH Board resulted in the creation of a unique joint venture between EPFL and ETH Zurich: the Swiss Data Science Center.
 The Center’s mission is to accelerate the use of data science and machine learning techniques within academic disciplines of the ETH Domain, the Swiss academic community at large, and the industrial sector.
-A multi-disciplinary team of senior data scientists and experts in domains such as personalized health and medicine, earth and environmental science, social science and digital humanities, as well as economics enables collaboration on both academic and industrial projects.
-This unique positioning, at the crossroad of academic excellence and fast-paced business environments agility is key in making the complex data science journey simple.

 Cindy is a seasoned Executive Assistant at Senior Management level with over 15 years in the field.
 She gained experience in demanding sectors such as Private Banking and Industry.
 Before joining EPFL in 2008, she had the opportunity to work for the CFO and his team of Directors at the European headquarters of a US-based multinational company.
 She also spent a couple of years as HR and Communications coordinator in the same enterprise.